 The proliferation of local authorities was due to two main factors – strongly localised interests and a short-sighted central government funding policy that encouraged large authorities to subdivide in order to receive more loans, grants and subsidies.
 From the 1890s central government made intermittent attempts to reform the local-government system, but could not gain enough political support to succeed.
 For example, the Local Government Bill 1912 aimed to do away with the roads boards and limit the number of towns, cities and counties.
 Local-body politicians feared that it would erode their power and centralise representation in Wellington, and the bill was not passed – but in practice the number of road boards did fall.

 Rural local authorities with small populations tended to face the greatest financial difficulties.
 Their expenses on roads and other services were often comparable with larger and wealthier districts, yet their income from rates was far smaller.
-This problem became acute as the number of motor vehicles soared, and counties such as the tiny Matakaoa, on the East Coast, found they were unable to provide roading of a sufficient standard.
+This problem became acute as the number of motor vehicles soared, and counties such as tiny Matakaoa, on the East Coast, found they were unable to provide roading of a sufficient standard.
 In 1922 a Main Highways Board was set up to supervise, and if necessary take over, the roading work carried out by counties.
 In 1936 nearly 6,500 kilometres of main highways were declared ‘state highways’ and transferred from county control to the Main Highways Board (later renamed the National Roads Board).

-The Power Boards Act 1918 allowed for the formation of district electric power boards to develop electricity supplies in rural areas.
+The Electric-power Boards Act 1918 allowed for the formation of district electric power boards to develop electricity supplies in rural areas.
 After the passing of the Soil Conservation and River Control Act 1941, catchment boards were formed to manage regional water supplies.

 The town hall, council chamber or other premises used by the local government was one of the earliest important buildings in many New Zealand towns.
 The New Plymouth borough council, set up in 1876, described its first premises as ‘our Parliament, court, town board, meeting room, library, reading room, cardroom and resident’s magistrate’s office.’1